 Visual dressing is something else to consider when putting together an outfit.
 Specifically, dressing in patterns or details that visually draw attention to a particular part of the body or distract attention from others.
 For example, ruching at the waist visually curves inward and creates a more defined waist or 'hourglass shape', whereas stiff or heavy tops can have the opposite effect.

 Ultimately embracing the body you’ve got in all of its glory is the best thing you can do for your wardrobe.
-There’s no denying that when it comes to dressing curves the fabric can make all the difference.
-On the bottom opt for fabrics with stretch or softness to accommodate hips.
-The last thing you want is for your pants to be pulling or gaping around your hips or mid section when you’re trying to rock a new style.
-If you need to go up a size to get that perfect fit then so be it.
-Size is just a number after all.
+There’s no denying that when it comes to dressing curves, the fabric can make all the difference.
+On the bottom, opt for fabrics with stretch or softness to accommodate hips.
+The last thing you want is for your pants to be pulling or gaping around your hips or midsection when you’re trying to rock a new style.
+If you need to go up a size to get that perfect fit, then so be it.
+Size is just a number, after all.

-An untucked, closer-fitting T-shirt is a great choice for a high waisted wide-leg pant.
-If your pants are patterned or a vibrant color you’ll want to stick with a more color-neutral top to keep your look stylish and not busy and vice versa if you’re working with a more neutral pant.
-Another great choice is a shirt that draws the eye like a tie front tee that accentuates your waistline.
+An untucked, closer-fitting T-shirt is a great choice for a high-waisted wide-leg pant.
+If your pants are patterned or a vibrant color, you’ll want to stick with a more color-neutral top to keep your look stylish and not busy, and vice versa if you’re working with a more neutral pant.
+Another great choice is a shirt that draws the eye, like a tie-front tee that accentuates your waistline.